swape/js-book/docs/chapter1/concatenating.md

 1 + 1

 Yes it is time to do one plus one.
 JavaScript do not have a strong typing like many other languages.
-It is dynamic and it tries to do the best it can to convert strings to numbers and other way around.
+It is dynamic, and it tries to do the best it can to convert string to number and other way around.

 ```javascript
 let number1 = 5